kubevault/prometheus-exporter/docs/guides/provider/multi-cluster-vault.md

 ```

-This how we can use Vault operator in multiple cluster for same Vault without conflicting with each other.
+This how we can use Vault operator in multiple Kubernetes clusters with a single Vault Server without naming conflict.